hachama/introimg/index.markdown

 layout: home
 ---

-### Computer vision
+### Introduction to image processing

-This course provides an overview of computer vision, emphasizing the mathematical models used for various applications.
+This course provides an overview of image processing, emphasizing mathematical description and models used for various applications.